vuralevren/altogic-auth-react/README.md

 ```

 ### Auth Redirect Page
-We use this page for verify the user's email address and **Login With Magic Link Authentication.**
+We use this page to verify the user's email address and **Login With Magic Link Authentication.**

-We will use Altogic's altogic.auth.getAuthGrant() function to log in with handled token from url.
+We will use Altogic's `altogic.auth.getAuthGrant()` function to log in with the handled token from the URL.

-Replacing pages/auth-redirect.js with the following code:
+Replacing `pages/auth-redirect.js` with the following code:
 ```javascript
 // /src/pages/auth-redirect.js
 import { useEffect } from "react";